Regional Justice Center

 Regional Justice Center is an American hardcore band from Seattle, Washington.
 The band is named after a jail in Kent, Washington.
 The band has released two full-length albums and a handful of EPs.
-The bands first album, World of Inconvenience, was released in 2018 on Closed Casket Activities.
-The album was created after fromtman Ian Shelton's experience with an incarcerated family member.
-The groups second album, Crime and Punishment, was released in 2021 on Closed Casket Activities.
+The band's first album, World of Inconvenience, was released in 2018 on Closed Casket Activities.
+The album was created after frontman Ian Shelton's experience with an incarcerated family member.
+The group's second album, Crime and Punishment, was released in 2021 on Closed Casket Activities.
+On September 20, 2024, the band released their third and final album titled Freedom Sweet Freedom.
+A large part of this records writing process was in collaboration with Ian's aforementioned family member, Max Shelton, with his stage name being Vatican Voss.
+Both Ian and Max wrote and performed on the album.